 I love trading for a living.
 It provides the flexibility and time to do things I love.
 I know many of you want to trade for a living, maybe because you are unsatisfied with your job, or you enjoy studying and trading the financial markets, or you want to make more money.
 And I want you to achieve your goal of being a trader, and I encourage you to pursue your dreams.
 Yet, I also want to tell you about some of the hardships or obstacles that trading for a living presents, and what it entails.

-Most of us are familiar with the benefits of trading: the potential to make lots of money, work from home, no boss, work from anywhere in the world, trade for a few hours or less a day.
+Most of us are familiar with the benefits of trading: the potential to make money, work from home, no boss, work from anywhere in the world, trade for a few hours or less a day.
 The list goes on.
 Yes, trading is great.

 This article sheds light on obstacles that no one talks about.
 You probably won’t have heard about many of these things because new traders or those learning don’t know about them, people who just want to sell you something aren’t going to tell you about the hardships, and experienced traders are usually focused on answering questions related to strategy and risk management (which is what I am usually doing).